-- 1. By the end of the course, students will be acquinted with the foundations of state politics and regional dynamics - 2.
-Students will have a thorough understanding of some of the contemporary debates like delimitation, ethnic assertion and conflicts in Northeast India and functioning of various institutions.
+- 1. By the end of the course, students will be able to widen their understanding about state politics and regional dynamics - 2.
+Students will have a thorough understanding of some of the contemporary debates

 - 1. Adeney, Katherin, and Saez, Lawrence (Eds.), Coalition Politics and Hindu Nationalism, Routledge, London, 2005. - 2.
 Brass, Paul, The Politics of India Since Independence, Cambridge University Press, Cambridge, 2004. - 3.
 Chatterjee, Partha, State and Politics in India, Oxford University Press, New Delhi, 2009. - 4.
 Hasan, Zoya (Ed.), Parties and Party Politics in India, Oxford University Press, New Delhi, 2002. - 5.
 Jayal, Niraj Gopal, and Mehta, Pratap Bhanu, The Oxford Companion to Politics in India, Oxford University Press, New Delhi, 2010. - 6.
 Jenkins, Rob, Regional Reflections: Comparing Politics Across India's States, Oxford University Press, New Delhi, 2004. - 7.
 Kohli, Atul, Democracy and Development in India, Oxford University Press, New Delhi, 2010. - 8.
 Kothari, Rajni, Politics in India, Orient Longman, Hyderabad, 2003. - 9.
 Narain, Iqbal (Ed.), State Politics in India, Meenakshi Prakashan, Meerut, 1965.